-- Incentivizing sectors and Improve finances
+- Incentivizing sectors and Improving finances

 - Encouraging ownership by private entities.

 As per the government, disinvestment measures are appropriate in the current situation.
 Before establishing the policy that ushered in a new chapter in our country’s economy, the Indian economy was impacted by bankruptcy.
-With the introduction of the policy of LPG in 1991, the main aim of the preceding governments has also been to reduce the financial burden accumulated due to poor policy implementation, improper and unarticulated procedures.
+With the introduction of the policy of LPG in 1991, the main aim of the preceding governments has also been to reduce the financial burden accumulated due to poor policy implementation, and improper and unarticulated procedures.

 All disinvestment-related activity for the public authority is handled by a separate entity within the Ministry of Finance.
 Since the latter half of the 1990s, progressive administrations have made disinvestment an almost automatic element of their budgetary strategies.
 That set an objective every year to raise assets from stake deals in public sector endeavors.

-Due to the second wave of COVID-19 hitting every corner of the country and wreaking physical, mental, the financial health of families’ drastic measures had to be undertaken.
+Due to the second wave of COVID-19 hitting every corner of the country and wreaking physical, and mental, the financial health of families’ drastic measures had to be undertaken.
 The public authority to decrease the damage may move dependence on cash-rich and monetarily independent central public area ventures (CPSEs).

-To protect the disinvestment and its key programs with a view that the monetary deficiency because of the Covid-19 pandemic will hose revenue of private area homegrown and overseas financial investor.
+To protect the disinvestment and its key programs with a view that the monetary deficiency because of the Covid-19 pandemic will hose revenue of private area homegrown and overseas financial investors.
 The COVID-19 pandemic affected the public authority’s CPSE stake deal program, and the objective has been brought down to Rs 32,000 Cr. in the Revised Estimates.